 You climb the stone steps,

-Downwards to shine your light and search again for marine condolences.
+To shine your light and search again for marine condolences.

-Climb down lower to a tidal level,
+Climb down lower to tidal level,

 Swelling waves cleansing curl-and-crush loneliness.